ultimate271/notes/dostoevsky/brothers03.07.md

 man who has just hit his head against a wall.
 Fyodor Pavlovitch emptied his glass and went off into his shrill laugh.

+#### Smerdyakov continues to lean in, saying that those that have faith should be able to move mountains
 “Alyosha!
 Alyosha!
 What do you say to that!
 Ah, you casuist!
 He must have been with the Jesuits, somewhere, Ivan.
 Oh, you stinking Jesuit, who taught you?
 But you’re talking nonsense, you casuist, nonsense, nonsense,